SoK: Anti-Facial Recognition Technology: Challenges for AFR Tools

-One ethical tension not yet explored in current literature is the social effect of misidentifications caused by AFR tools.
-For example, if $U$ uses an AFR tool and is misidentified by a recognition system as $P$, what outcome might this have for $P$?
+\para{SEC 3: Harm caused by AFR misidentification.} One ethical tension not yet explored in current literature is the social effect of misidentifications caused by AFR tools.
+For example, if $U$ uses an AFR tool and is misidentified by \adv~as $P$, what outcome might this have for $P$?
 If $U$ is engaging in illegal activity but $P$ is arrested instead, the AFR tool could cause serious harm, both to $P$ and to $U$'s victim(s).
 The well-known bias of FR systems heightens this tension.
-Police departments routinely make rushed identification decisions based on partial results from facial recognition systems~\cite{garbagein}.
+Police departments routinely make rushed identification decisions from partial FR matches~\cite{garbagein}.
 Furthermore, facial recognition systems misidentify people of color at higher rates~\cite{gendershades, dooley2021robustness}.
 Recent work has found that AFR tools exhibit these same biases~\cite{rosenberg2021fairness, qin2021bias}.
-The social impact of AFR misclassification requires urgent study.
+The social impact of AFR tools requires urgent study.